 Data Resources: Display and Analysis tools that read PSL's netCDF files

-There are many plotting/analysis packages that can read and manipulate our netCDF files.
+There are multiple plotting/analysis packages that can read and manipulate our netCDF files.
 Select a program to see links and examples of how to use them.
 We do not warranty any of this information, nor do we generally offer help with using any of these tools.

 List of packages: